openharmony/docs/en/application-dev/reference/apis/js-apis-medialibrary.md

 */
 let index = 1;
 mediaLibrary.getMediaLibrary().startImagePreview(images, index).then(() => {
-    console.log("Succeeded in previewing the images.");
+    console.info("Succeeded in previewing the images.");
 }).catch((err) => {
-    console.log("An error occurred when previewing the images.");
+    console.error("An error occurred when previewing the images.");
 });
 ```